danielemarinazzo/HOI/README.md

 Work in progress.

-It uses the gaussian copula estimator (https://github.com/robince/gcmi).
-Other estimators are possible of course (at the moment the fast bootstrap works for the gaussian copula/covariance based ones).
+It uses the gaussian normalization presented in Robin Ince's repository for gaussian copula mutual information (https://github.com/robince/gcmi).
+Other estimators are possible of course (at the moment the fast bootstrap works for the covariance based ones).

 The main files are